-There are already first results - pensioners Yuri Vladimirovich and Irina Vitalyevna Isaevs from Tobolsk paid for the custody of a peregrine falcon for six months.
-Pensioner Antonina Ososova from Tolyatti is ready to pay for the guardianship of the Daurian crane.
-The other day they called from the Ministry of Property of Primorsky Krai and were interested in how they could help us.
-Thanks to the good people!
-By taking away the latter, they help animals in difficult times, when Safari Park was banned from earning income, sentencing animals to starvation in the future.
+There are already the first results - pensioners Yuri Vladimirovich and Irina Vitalievna Isaevs from Tobolsk paid for the custody of a peregrine falcon for six months.
+Pensioner Antonina Ososova from Togliatti is ready to pay for the guardianship of the Daurian crane.
+Recently they called from the Ministry of Property of the Primorsky Territory and asked how they could help us.
+Thanks to the kind people!
+Taking the latter away from themselves, they help animals in a difficult time, when the Safari Park was banned from receiving income, sentencing animals to starvation in the future.

-I want to appeal to the businessmen of Primorye and to the governor Oleg Kozhemyako, to those who were not forbidden to work, who have income - become the guardian of Amur - the most famous tiger in the world with the legendary fate who glorified Primorye to the whole world.
-By the way, the Amur tiger is legally the property of the Primorsky Territory, not the Safari Park, just like the tigress Taiga.
-When the Safari Park received visitors, we helped other organizations: since January 2013, 25 thousand rubles were transferred monthly to the Tiger Rehabilitation Center in the village of Alekseyevka in the Primorsky Territory, 600 thousand rubles were transferred by WWF to the leopard program.
-For six years, we paid for the removal of household waste from seven garbage containers installed in the village.
+I would like to appeal to the businessmen of Primorye and to the governor Oleg Kozhemyako, to those who have not been banned from working, who have income - become the guardian of Amur - the world's most famous tiger with a legendary fate, who made Primorye famous throughout the world.
+By the way, the Amur tiger is legally the property of the Primorsky Territory, and not the Safari Park, just like the tigress Taiga.
+When the Safari Park received visitors, we helped other organizations: since January 2013, we transferred 25 rubles a month to the Tiger Rehabilitation Center in the village of Alekseevka, Primorsky Territory, and donated 600 rubles to WWF for the leopard program.
+For six years we have paid for the removal of household waste from seven garbage containers installed in the town.
 Shkotovo on Krasnoflotskaya.

 Unfortunately, now we live in a different time, we have no income, but expenses remained.
 The state has not canceled our expenses.
 Are there businessmen in the Primorsky Territory who can afford to become the guardian of the legendary tiger Amur?
 Are there entrepreneurs who will be inspired by the example of senior citizens who donate the last pennies to animals?
 We are infinitely grateful to them!